husamettinarabaci/rustExam/en/QUESTIONS.md

 ❌ 498.
 Documenting public APIs and module boundaries
 ❌ 499.
 Refactoring legacy code with safety and confidence ❌ 500.
 Planning for extension with clean architecture principles

----

-# Builder of Rust Realms

-Applied Rust: Web, CLI, Game Development, Embedded, and WASM

-Use Rust in real-world applications: write REST APIs with Axum, build interactive CLIs with Clap, develop games using Bevy, program embedded devices, and compile Rust to WebAssembly.

 ## 51. Async Rust in Depth
 ❌ 501.
 Creating an async function and awaiting a future